-Glen D. Weinstein has served as our general counsel since July 2000.
-Since February 2005, Mr. Weinstein has also served as a senior vice president, and he served as a vice president from February 2002 to January 2005.
+Glen D. Weinstein has served as our executive vice president and chief legal officer since August 2012.
+Mr. Weinstein previously served as our general counsel from July 2000 to August 2012 and as senior vice president from January 2005 to August 2012.
 Since March 2004, he has also served as our secretary.
-Prior to joining iRobot, Mr. Weinstein was with Covington & Burling, a law firm in Washington, D.C.
+Prior to joining iRobot, Mr. Weinstein was with Covington & Burling LLP, a law firm in Washington, D.C.
 Mr. Weinstein holds a B.S. in Mechanical Engineering from MIT and a J.D. from the University of Virginia School of Law.